Brown Mpinganjira: Political career

 In the 2004 presidential election, the UDF candidate Bingu wa Mutharika won the elections and Mpinganjira's NDA was placed fourth, receiving only 8.7% of the vote.
 The party managed to contribute a number of Members of Parliament to the National Assembly among them Billy Kaunda and Mpinganjira himself.
 Mpinganjira later dissolved the NDA and rejoined the United Democratic Front, a party he helped to found.
 The party formally deregistered in August 2004.

 In the May 2009 presidential election, Mpinganjira (on a UDF ticket) ran alongside Malawi Congress Party (MCP) presidential candidate John Tembo as Tembo's vice-presidential candidate.
 The MCP and the UDF both supported Tembo in the election.
 This time Mpinganjira not only lost the presidential race but he lost his seat as MP for Mulanje Central after serving for 15 consecutive years.

 After the then vice president Joyce Banda fell out with President Bingu, she and others formed People's Party.
 Mpinganjira who had not been active on the political scene joined the part and served as Treasurer General of the party and vice president of the party.
 In April 2012, the president of Malawi Bingu wa Mutharika died, leaving Joyce Banda to take on the mantle as president.
 Mpinganjira was appointed to serve as Minister of Water Development and Irrigation in June 2013.
 In September 2013 he was then appointed as Minister of Information and Civic Education, a position he held until May 2014.
 In the 2004 general elections, Joyce Banda's candidature lost to DPP's Peter Mutharika.
 In May 2015, Mpinganjira resigned from the Peoples Party.

 In January 2018, Mpinganjira was welcomed into the DPP party by President Peter Mutharika at a rally.
 In February 2018, he was appointed as board chairman of the National Roads Authority.
 In 2019, two of Mpinganjira's sons, Patrick Matola (Independent, Chiradzulu) and Chipiliro Mpinganjira (DPP, Blantryre Central) were elected as Members of Parliament.

+In 2020 Peter Mutharika lost the re-run national election.
+In the following year Mpinganjira encouraged Mutharika to accept the defeat and move on and support the new President.
+He was accused of siding the MCP.
+In 2022 Mpinganjira was among a number of politicians who realigned themselves with the ruling Malawi Congress Party.

+Private life

+In 2012 it was reported that he had married for the fourth time.
+The marriage to Harriet Moyo was performed by Shepherd Bushiri.
+Moyo had been a business and romantic partner for some time.
+He had previously married Mimi Maganga, Babra Kalua and Lizzie Lossa.